UMMS-Biocore/dolphin/docs/_build/html/_sources/dolphin-ui/excelimport.txt

 * *Directory ID:* A specified ID to associate to files within the file tab.

-* *Fastq directory:* Location within the cluster/host machine where the fastq files for this submission are stored.
+* *Input directory:* Location within the cluster/host machine where the fastq files for this submission are stored.

-* *Backup directory:* Location in which backups for the results should be stored within the cluster/host machine.

-* *Amazon bucket:* Amazon bucket link for amazon backup storage.

 **FILES:**

-The Files tab will hold the files associated with either lanes or samples.
+The Files tab will hold the files associated with either imports or samples.

-There can be multiple entries on this tab, as well as multiple entries per lane or sample.
+There can be multiple entries on this tab, as well as multiple entries per import or sample.

 File information includes:

-* *Sample or Lane Name (Enter same name for multiple files):* The sample or lane name.
+* *Sample or Import Name (Enter same name for multiple files):* The sample or import name.
 These names must be within there respected tabs.

 * *Directory ID:* A specified ID to associate to directories within the dirs tab.